 Peel and finely mince the garlic.

 Mix together the light soy sauce, rice vinegar, grated ginger and sugar.
-Add the minced garlic and the chili peppers.
+Add the minced garlic and the chilies.
 Crush the peppers with a spoon.
 Pour the dressing over the vegetables and toss.
 Cover and let stand for at least 30 minutes before serving.

 This salad is good with grilled, broiled or fried meat, chicken or fish.